Akil-Dikshan/Akil-Dikshan/README.md

 - 📍 I'm currently live in **Colombo**

-- 💬 Ask me about React, Flutter, Spring Boot, or anything tech!
+- 💬 Ask me about React, Spring Boot, or anything tech!

 - ⚡ Fun fact **I do photography**